Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 - How do I pass them data?
 - How do I know they are working correctly?

-Attempting to answer them has really helped me to understand the ecosystems and tooling available, which I found surprisingly accessible and intuitive once I got hands on.
+Answering them has led me to explore the ecosystems and tooling available, which were surprisingly accessible and intuitive once I got hands-on with them.

 # How to access LLMs?

 Perhaps the most obvious first question was "Where can I access LLMs for experimentation?".

-We have a choice of running them locally or remotely.
+We can choose to run them locally or remotely.

-I am lucky enough to have a pretty capable PC which can run many of the open source models available on platforms such as [Hugging Face](https://huggingface.co/) and I figured "If I can get it working on a small, local model then a large, remote model should have no problem".
+I am lucky enough to have a pretty capable PC which can run many of the open source models you can find on platforms such as [Hugging Face](https://huggingface.co/) and I figured "If I can get it working on a small, local model then a large, remote model should have no problem".
 It also has the advantage of being free, other than the power.

 I did briefly experiment with [Ollama](https://ollama.com/) along with [OpenWebUI](https://openwebui.com/) for local model hosting and configuration, but I ultimately preferred the experience of using [LM Studio](https://lmstudio.ai/) so settled on this as my platform.
 It has a simple setup process and an intuitive interface which makes discovering, installing and experimenting with models a breeze.